 As indicated, in 1989 these pressures reached a higher level that only abated from the 1999-200 biennium on, still during the Clinton administration.
-Nevertheless, specific crises occurred in this same period, contributing to increase the threat perception: in 1999, the embassy of China in Belgrade was bombed "by mistake" during the Kosovo War (China and Russia opposed the intervention by the North Atlantic Treaty Organization in the former Yugoslavia), an event that delayed until 2001 its accession to the World Trade Organization; the expansion of NATO to Eastern Europe and the possibility of deployment of the missile shield on European soil and the opposition of the American Congress to the 2008 Olympic Games in Beijing (which did not prevent the confirmation of the candidature and the success of the Games).
+Nevertheless, specific crises occurred in this same period, contributing to increase the threat perception: in 1999, the embassy of China in Belgrade was bombed "by mistake" during the Kosovo War (China and Russia opposed the intervention by the North Atlantic Treaty Organization in the former Yugoslavia2), an event that delayed until 2001 its accession to the World Trade Organization; the expansion of NATO to Eastern Europe and the possibility of deployment of the missile shield on European soil and the opposition of the American Congress to the 2008 Olympic Games in Beijing (which did not prevent the confirmation of the candidature and the success of the Games).

-The Kosovo War was the "second" separatist war in former Yugoslavia, which had already been affected by a conflict marked by humanitarian tragedies from 1992 to 1995.
+2 The Kosovo War was the "second" separatist war in former Yugoslavia, which had already been affected by a conflict marked by humanitarian tragedies from 1992 to 1995.

-In this way, China accelerated its external re-thinking in order to reduce its vulnerability vis-à-vis the United States.
-Three components come up as priorities in this agenda: the preservation of bilateral relations in good terms with the United States through political-strategic accommodation, and the deepening of economic ties; the expansion of the regional and global South-South cooperation agenda and the increase of multilateral action in traditional international organizations through the formulation of new agreements to uphold multi-polarity; and the updating of global governance structures.
+In this way, China accelerated its external re-thinking in order to reduce its vulnerability vis-à-vis the United States.3 Three components come up as priorities in this agenda: the preservation of bilateral relations in good terms with the United States through political-strategic accommodation, and the deepening of economic ties; the expansion of the regional and global South-South cooperation agenda and the increase of multilateral action in traditional international organizations through the formulation of new agreements to uphold multi-polarity; and the updating of global governance structures.

 The tactical re-formulation avoided confrontation with the Americans because they remained, in Chinese eyes, as the only superpower able to prevent or to facilitate the growth of the country.
-On issues such as Taiwan, China sought to reinforce the "one country, two systems" dimension already applied in reincorporated territories like Hong Kong and Macao, pushing it away from the central debate with the Americans.
-At the same time, China re-positioned itself strategically and economically along the Southern axis, preferably by occupying power vacuums left by the United States and the former Soviet Union and putting forth a positive agenda of defense of a new world order.
-This repositioning aimed at lessening the political, economic and strategic vulnerability vis-à-vis the United States, increasing partnership alternatives for the opening of consumer markets, raw material suppliers and energy inputs.
-It also reinforced the Chinese Third-World affinity and the image of "peaceful ascent" that is, as a non-hegemonic, non-revisionist power that upholds peaceful coexistence.
+On issues such as Taiwan, China sought to reinforce the "one country, two systems" dimension already applied in reincorporated territories like Hong Kong and Macao, pushing it away from the central debate with the Americans.4 At the same time, China re-positioned itself strategically and economically along the Southern axis, preferably by occupying power vacuums left by the United States and the former Soviet Union and putting

-Pressures on China and other countries in these fields, added to environmental questions, also respond to internal demands from United States politics, chiefly according to the logic of the Democratic Party, which has strong support in those interest groups.
+3 Pressures on China and other countries in these fields, added to environmental questions, also respond to internal demands from United States politics, chiefly according to the logic of the Democratic Party, which has strong support in those interest groups.
 In this case, American pressure in those areas extends to all countries in the world, including Brazil, and not only to China.

-China does not give up its position on the re-incorporation of the island and opposes any initiative aiming at breaking its integrity.
+4 China does not give up its position on the re-incorporation of the island and opposes any initiative aiming at breaking its integrity.
 Disputes with Japan in the South China Sea are also sensitive issues.